casmil28/Crowdfunding-ETL/README.md

 7. **Verify data:**
    - Run a SELECT statement for each table to ensure that each table has the correct data.

-[Include any acknowledgments, links to documentation, or additional information that you think would be helpful to users and contributors.]